Videos

 The flapper in your toilet may not be the correct make, model, or size.

-What should I do if my toilet is leaking or if the flapper is stuck?
+What should I do if my toilet is leaking or if the flapper continues to get stuck open repeatedly?

 ā